Megalia: Shutting down SoraNet

-SoraNet was a Korean porn-sharing site notorious for allowing the distribution of illegal pornographic content, including videos of rape, children, and molka (non-consensual spycam videos).
+SoraNet was a Korean porn-sharing site notorious for allowing the distribution of illegal pornographic content, including videos of rape, children, and molka.
 In addition to illegal pornography, SoraNet users allegedly used the site for "invitations", where someone would post a video of an incapacitated woman and invite other users to participate in a gang rape.
 SoraNet had been active since 1999 and had over one million members in 2015.
 In October 2015, Megalians began a movement to shut down the website.
 They made digital infographics, created an online petition, and put post-it notes in public places with messages against SoraNet.
 Their efforts eventually inspired Korean parliamentarian Jin Sun-mee to demand the Chief of Police take stronger action against SoraNet.
 In the hours after her speech, Megalians raised ($10,000) for Jin's office.
 The police began a probe into SoraNet, and on April 6, 2016, South Korean and Dutch authorities cooperated to take down the site.
 A number of websites attempted to recreate SoraNet, leading Megalian activists to launch anti-"digital sex crime" organizations like Digital Sexual Crime Out (DSO) and the Korea Cyber Sexual Violence Response Center (KCSVRC).

 Feminist Post-it notes

 In October 2015, Megalians began sticking Post-it notes with feminist messages in public spaces such as public toilets and elevators.
 They hoped to spread feminist ideas and attract new participants to the Megalia movement.
 Megalians would share photos of themselves posting the note and often sign them with the phrase "Megalian in action".
 They adopted the use of Post-it notes from K-pop fans, who used Post-its to protest unpopular management decisions.
-The strategy proved affective at attracting newcomers to the website.
+The strategy proved effective at attracting newcomers to the website.